nokeedev/nokee-companion/native-companion-plugin.md

 As Gradle doesn't perform any output snapshotting when a task fails, it treats this particular _controlled failure_ as a non-incremental change to its properties.
 The following task execution will result in a full rebuild.
 The feature ensure a controlled failure is safely handled by Gradle to prevent breakage of the incremental compilation.

+### Feature: objects-lifecycle-tasks

+Adds `<variant>Objects` lifecycle tasks to all C++ binaries.
+It's the most efficient target to force the whole compilation phase of a project for faster developer feedback.
+It relies on `CppBinary#objects` (and its shadow alternative) to build the task graph.
+Any native compile tasks added to the `CppBinary#compileTasks` view will be automatically wired to the lifecycle target.

 ### Feature: multiplatform-publishing